 Simply put, my friend and I write down how much each one owes the other without ever exchanging the money until we choose to settle the bill.

 However, unlike in the example above, in many cases you won’t be transacting with a friend but rather with someone you don’t know.
 This brings up the question “how can I trust someone not to run away if he or she owes me money?”

 The answer is pretty simple.

 When you open a payment channel, each of you deposits a certain amount of money that acts as a security deposit.
-The amount of this deposit has to be equal to or higher than the value that will eventually be transacted.
+The amount of this deposit has to be equal to or higher than the value that is transacted.